Old Smart HKIDs issued before November 26, 2018, are invalidated in 2025 and now invalid.

 Overseas Residents Returning for HKID Renewal

-- Your valid travel document to confirm your return date to Hong Kong.
+- Valid travel document showing date of return to Hong Kong

-If your documents contain a different name than your HKID, you must provide legal proof of name change, such as:
+If the name shown on your supporting documents differs from the name on your HKID, you must provide legal proof of the name change.

 Step 3: What Happens During Your HKID Appointment?

-- Arrive on time at the selected Registration of Persons (ROP) office.
+You should arrive on time at the selected Registration of Persons (ROP) office and present your appointment details to obtain a queue number.

-- Your old HKID may be marked or retained if required.
+Your old or invalidated HKID may be cancelled or retained by the officer handling your application.

 How Long Does It Take to Get a New HKID Card?